omahs/resolution-service/README.md

 ## Running the service

 Once the service is started, it will perform initial synchronization with the blockchain networks.
-It may take more than 24 hours for a full synchronization.
+It may take more than 24 hours for full synchronization.

-During the initial synchronization the API may not work reliably.
-The status of synchronization can be checked using the `/status` endpoint.
-After the synchronization is complete, the service API endpoints can be accessed normally.
+During the initial synchronization, the API may not work reliably.
+The synchronization status can be checked using the `/status` endpoint.
+After the synchronization, you can access the service API endpoints normally.

-Note that the service is stateless, so the container doesn't need any persistent storage.
+Note that the service is stateless, so the container doesn't need persistent storage.
 All data is stored in the database.

 ### Environment configuration options